– Mattress Research Findings

-GET FULL STORY AND ANALYSIS at mattress warranties: what to know.
+SEE THE FULL ANALYSIS at our mattress warranties: what to know research.

 The main reason people seek to return their mattress is due to its firmness being unsuitable for one's personal preference, body type, and or sleep position.
 Less common reasons include heat retention, bothersome off gassing odor, and unsuitability for romance.

 Chart: Main reasons for seeking a mattress return

-GET FULL STORY AND ANALYSIS at returning a mattress: what to know.
+SEE THE FULL STORY AND ANALYSIS at our returning a mattress: what to know research.

 The best place to start your research is the page you are on right now – or the mattress comparisons page – specifically the mattress type comparison.
 Once you have chosen a type, then choose a brand and model of that type.
 Then, if necessary, choose a seller of the mattress from the retailer comparison.

 Our mattress reviews and ratings are based on 27,200+ consumer experiences collected from over 900 credible sources.
 See research sources & methodology for details.

 Since we began reviewing mattresses in 2008, Sleep Like The Dead has never had a direct financial relationship with a mattress company (or companies).
 This means three things: